notBafio/bafiOS/README.md

 ## What is it?

 This project delivers a complete OS environment (bootloader + kernel + userspace) built using only Rust and minimal assembly.
-No standard library or external dependencies - just pure, baremetal code that talks directly to hardware.

 ## Current Features